MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Launch and Terminate - Suspend and resume (??).
 * AddToLoadBalancer - add to LB on launch.
 * AlarmNotification - accept notification from CloudWatch.
+* AZRebalance - Balances instances evenly across all of the AZs.
+* HealthCheck - controls whether instance health checks are on or off.
+* ReplaceUnhealthy - controls whether the ASG terminates unhealthy instances and replaces.
+* ScheduledActions - whether the ASG will perform any scheduled actions or not.
+* Standby - this allows you to suspend any activities of the ASG on a specific instance.
+This is really useful if you need to perform maintenance on one or more EC2 instances.

+**EXAM NOTES**
+* ASG are free.
+* Use cooldowns to avoid rapid scaling.
+* Think about more, smaller instances - granularity.
+* Use with ALBs for elasticity.
+* ASG defines when and where, launch templates defines what.